{{quoteList ? quoteList.length : 0}}

 Rare earth magnets are the most powerful permanent magnets available, and they are primarily divided into two types: Neodymium Magnets (NdFeB) and Samarium-Cobalt Magnets (SmCo).
 Both are made from alloys of rare earth elements, but they differ in composition, properties, and applications.
 Below are their grades, strengths, and key differences.

-1. Neodymium Magnets (NdFeB)
+1. Neodymium Magnets (NdFeB): Properties and Grades

 Neodymium magnets are made from an alloy of neodymium, iron, and boron (NdFeB).
 They are the strongest type of permanent magnets commercially available, with a magnetic energy product (BHmax) ranging from 35 to 52 MGOe.